 There is a lot of personal information out there that can make you vulnerable.
 But there are some steps you can take to help secure your privacy.

-4. Protect Your Home Phone
+1. Stop Calls on Your Home Phone

+You finally have time to sit down and talk with your family about your day when the phone rings — It’s fine when it’s grandma calling to talk, but it’s the worst when it’s a telemarketer interrupting.
+And what about when those callers who are actually scammers trying to get you to share personal information?
 Say goodbye to telemarketers and get your name off telemarketing lists by registering your phone number with the National Do Not Call Registry.
 You can register by visiting www.donotcall.gov or calling 1-888-382-1222.

 - Contact you before 8 a.m. or after 9 p.m., unless you agree to it.